LoginRadius/apidocs/database/supportdocs/docs/authentication/concepts/advanced-workflow.md

 # Advanced Workflow

 LoginRadius offers advanced settings for registration security which can be configured on your site, which include Case Sensitive Username, Secure Cookie, and Server Side Validation.
-You can get any of them enabled for your site by contacting <a href = https://adminconsole.loginradius.com/support/tickets/open-a-new-ticket target=_blank> LoginRadius Support</a>.
+You can get any of them enabled for your site by contacting [LoginRadius Support](https://adminconsole.loginradius.com/support/tickets/open-a-new-ticket).

 ## Case Sensitive Username